Hunternif/cards-against-animals/README.md

 ![Creating a mock Google account](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/emulator_google_account_setup.png)

-After that, go to http://localhost:5173/.
-This will initialize your user document in Firestore.
 Go to you your Firestore emulator console at http://localhost:4000/firestore.
 You will see only one user with your name.
 Change the value `is_admin` to `true`:

 ![Setting id_admin on your user](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/docs/emulator_admin_user_setup.png)